-For a typical home, choose ENERGY STAR and save:
+For typical homes, choose ENERGY STAR and save on average*:

 |a year when replacing single-pane windows|